TooLargeStack/WSync/README.md

 # WSync

-A listener and client provider for multiple file sharing protocols
+A listener and client provider for multiple file sharing protocols (for now only SMB)